 - For an arbitrator serving as a nurse clinician, the majority of the person’s career experience must be as a nurse clinician with a minimum of ten years’ experience in a role as a nurse clinician.

 - For an arbitrator serving as a representative of the public the individual may have experience from inside or outside higher education.
-If a representative is from inside higher education then the representative may be currently working at a governing organization with a nursing program however, the representative must be from outside nursing education and from outside the accreditation of nursing programs.
+If a representative is from inside higher education then the representative may be currently working at a governing organization with a nursing program however, the representative must be from outside the nursing profession and from outside the accreditation of nursing programs.
+If a representative is from outside higher education then the representative may be currently working at a governing organization associated with nursing however, the representative must be from outside the nursing profession and from outside the accreditation of nursing programs.

 - An arbitrator need not be a lawyer or have legal training, though both are considered desired qualifications.